Mamta's Kitchen

 Kuchcha Pukka Paratha/Roti Made from Steamed Dough

-Suresh Chandra Gupta, submitted by his son Alok Gupta
+Suresh Chandra Gupta, Recipe written by his son Alok Gupta

 In olden days, people in Punjab used to make a special roti for the woman who had just delivered a baby.
 It was called Kachchi-Pukki Roti, meaning half cooked-half uncooked roti.
 In traditional method, they used to half cook a thick roti (chapatti) on the tava/ griddle.
-Then they would break it up into pieces while still hot, then they mash it back into dough while still hot.
-They will then make roti from the resulting, cooked dough.
+Then they would break it up into pieces while still hot, then they will mash it back into a dough while still hot.
+Then make roti from the resulting, cooked dough.
 This was said to be easier to digest for a new mum.

 So they tried it.
 It took them 3 attempts to get the water content of the batter right and the dough to cook properly, but the result was worth the attempts.
 The dough came out firm and steaming hot.
 When cooled and kneaded, it was perfect for Kachchi Pukki Roties and Parathas.
 The parathas turned out to be so delicious that they became one of our family favourites for Sunday brunch.